CJones217/mini_compiler/README.md

 # A javascript compiler
 ## NOTES
+* Research is on research branch for now
 ## Extra features
 * Use jline3 in your REPL
 * Support multi-line input: concatenate successive lines until the user enters a blank line